michn/quantlib-python-option-pricer/README.md

 Assumptions:
-  a.
-Volatility formula is based on realized volatility of 92 days of historical prices
+  a: Volatility formula is based on realized volatility of 92 days of historical prices
-  b.
-Actual 365 fixed day count used for calcualtions
+  b: Actual 365 fixed day count used for calcualtions
-  c.
-United States trading calendar used
+  c: United States trading calendar used
-  d.
-Risk-free-rate is always supplied
+  d: Risk-free-rate is always supplied